 - Does the emergence of right-wing populist parties threaten Europe's position as a pioneer in climate policy?

+The analysis is based on official electoral programmes, public statements, interviews with party leaders and press releases.
+The authors also analyse the parties’ voting behaviour in the European Parliament.
 In the light of growing right-wing populism, the study identifies risks and side-effects for a future European climate policy, discusses the pros and cons of coalitions of democratic parties with right-wing populists, and calls for a change in climate communication.